Lucetia/piracy/README.md

 ### Trackers

 -   [r/trackers](https://www.reddit.com/r/trackers) A subreddit for discussing public & private trackers.
--   [A Simple Guide To A Better Ratio](https://www.reddit.com/r/trackers/comments/fthja/a_simple_guide_to_a_better_ratio/) A good tracker requires you to upload what you download.
-This guide explains many of the methods involved with keeping on top of this sometimes difficult task.
 -   [Tracker Twitters](https://filenetworks.blogspot.com/2010/12/list-of-private-torrent-trackers.html) List Of Private Torrent Trackers & BitTorrent News Accounts To Follow On Twitter
 -   [Bravo List](http://www.bvlist.com/) Tracker directory